 House of Flora is a fashion label run by head designer, Flora McLean.
-In 1995, McLean undertook an MA in fashion womenswear at the Royal College of Art prior to establishing the House of Flora label.
+In 1995, McLean undertook an MA in Fashion Womenswear at the Royal College of Art prior to establishing the House of Flora label.
 The label specialises in avant-garde headwear for the catwalk, fashion campaigns and collectors.

 Influenced by strong geometry and architecture as her grandfather and brother are both architects, McLean’s ideas reference historical figures.
-Flora uses fashion film to accompany the collections she creates and shows these at fashion week in London and Paris.
+She uses fashion film to accompany the collections she creates and shows these at fashion week in London and Paris.

-McLean is currently a tutor in footwear, fashion accessories and millinery at The Royal College of Art, as well as being a technical surgeon and lecturer at the Architectural Association in London.
+McLean is currently a tutor in footwear, fashion accessories and millinery at the Royal College of Art, as well as being a technical surgeon and lecturer at the Architectural Association in London.